 We may receive compensation when you click on product links from our partners.
 For more information, please see our disclosure policy.

 Everyone loves their job and never wants to change, right?
 Wrong!
 Sometimes, a person lands a dream role and settles in for the long term.
 However, what often happens is that you take a position as a stopgap and stay there longer than imagined.
 When this happens, you desperately need to find a new job to kick-start your career but can’t let your current employer find out.
-Not only is it a fireable offense but it burns bridges you may need to cross in the future.
-So, what are the next steps for an employed person who has to get out?
+Not only is it a fireable offense, but it also burns bridges you may need to cross in the future.
+So, what are the next steps for an employed person to get out?

 Enhance Your Skills